DataDog/datadog-agent/docs/public/components/using-components.md

         myTestCallback,
         logfx.Module(),

+        // fx.Supply provides instantiated values into Fx.
-        // fx.Provide registers a function providing a type into Fx.
-Any time this is needed, Fx will use it. fx.Provide(func() custom {
+        // Any time this is needed, Fx will use it. fx.Supply(custom{})
-            return custom{}
-        }),
     )
 // [...]